huzaifasaeed123/FreelanceScraperSuite/10-Hospital Data Scraper/README.md

-# 🧠 Psychetrist Data Scraper
+# 🧠 Doctor Data Scraper

 This project is a collection of Python scripts built to scrape publicly available data about psychologists and psychotherapists from various European platforms.
 It extracts contact information, addresses, professions, languages spoken, and more.